alexEnsimag/entro/pkg/README.md

 - a connector to secret managers, which is used to list the secrets metadata
 - a connector to audit trail managers, which is used to list the audit logs for a secret

 The data abstractions are defined in `pkg/report/report.go`, see the structs `SecretMetadata` and `AuditTrail`.
-The reasons for these abstraction, is to be able to connect to any type of secrets manager and audit trail manager, and return a unified format for the retrieved information.
+The reasons for these abstractions, is to be able to connect to any type of secrets manager and audit trail manager, and return a unified format for the retrieved information.

 ### Report request